performance-fleece/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  It's a framework like React that sits on top of Node.js and can both simplify requests as well as add extra functionality like routing and middleware.

 - [ ] Describe Middleware?

+  It's an array of functions that are executed in the order that they are introduced.
+It can be built-in, created by third parties or made custom by us to simplify and make our code more modular.

 - [ ] Describe a Resource?

+  The data or information that is being intercted with by your API.

-- [ ] What can the API return to help clients know if a request was successful?
+* [ ] What can the API return to help clients know if a request was successful?

+  It can return a succesful status code to indicate success or failure of a request.

-- [ ] How can we partition our application into sub-applications?
+* [ ] How can we partition our application into sub-applications?

+  By using express Router to create modular sub applications that are only concerned with the specific resource they are interacting with.

 ## Project Setup